Places to Visit in Nainital

 Entry Fee: Free

-This quaint village found just 15 km away from Nainital, is located in Kosya Kutoli Tehsil of the Nainital District of Uttarakhand and is a small and scenic hamlet.
-Pangot is a must place to see in Nainital, with this village being at a height of 6,300 ft above sea level, it is well known across the country for its rich flora and fauna.
-The exotic bird life and other natural treasures are found in abundance here and is every bird watcher and photographer's delight.
+This quaint village found just 15 km away from Nainital, is located in Kosya Kutoli Tehsil of the Nainital District of Uttarakhand.
+It is a must-visit Nainital tourist place. , The exotic bird life and other natural treasures are found in abundance here and are every bird watcher and photographer's delight.
 Nainital is home to many winter birds and the best time to visit this sanctuary would be from October to March.

-Numerous bird species can be seen all along the way to Pangot, like the Rufous-bellied Woodpecker, Himalayan Griffon, Khaleej Pheasant etc. along with all kinds of wild animals such as the Sambhar, Himalayan Goral, Leopard Cat, Wild Boar, etc. It is not so uncommon to find in Nainital since the famous Corbett National Park is situated just 80 km from Nainital and tourists often club this visit along with their Pangot trip.
-A road trip to Pangot is the ideal way to visit this place as it passes through the lush green forested area of Chenna Peak Range via Snow View Point and Kilbury which teem with a variety of birds and animals.
+Numerous bird species can be seen in Pangot, like the Rufous-bellied Woodpecker, Himalayan Griffon, Khaleej Pheasant, etc. along with all kinds of wild animals such as the Sambhar, Himalayan Goral, Leopard Cat, Wild Boar, etc. View Point and Kilbury which teem with a variety of birds and animals.
 And the beautiful freshwater streams flowing nearby add a charming appeal to the place.
 Pangot is an ideal place for a short vacation either with your partner or your family while on your trip to Nainital.

-One of the many tourist spots, Snow View Point, which is at a height of 2,270 m is among the places to visit in Nainital.
-To get to this viewpoint you can either trek uphill or take a cable car, which is most effective for a mesmerising aerial view of the majestic snow-clad peaks of the Himalayas.
+This is one of the most popular places to visit in Nainital.
+The viewpoint offers a breathtaking, mesmerising, and majestic view of the snow-clad peaks of the Himalayas.
 Motorable roads also connect the peak, so anyone who doesn’t have the luxury of time, while visiting Nainital, can drive up and enjoy the views of Nanda Kot and Nanda Devi along the way.
 There are plenty of shops once you reach the peak, from where you can buy souvenirs, clothes and other things.
 Or you can rejuvenate yourself at the food stalls with a quick snack and some tea while taking in the expanse of the beautiful surroundings of Nainital.
-There is also a kids amusement park at this point.
+There is also a kids' amusement park at this point.
 And if you want to enjoy a drink, make your way to Snowview Heritage Hotel which has a well-stocked bar.

-You can take the cable car in Nainital atop the peak from Naini Lake, and the stay is chargeable for each extra hour that you spend there.
-The highlight of this trip would be hiking to viewpoints like Naina Peak/ Cheena Peak which is 4 kms away.
+You can take the cable car to Nainital atop the peak from Naini Lake, and the stay is chargeable for each extra hour that you spend there.
+The highlight of this trip would be hiking to viewpoints like Naina Peak/ Cheena Peak which is 4 km away.

 Timings: 10.30 am to 5 pm (closed on Saturdays)